BingKui/javascript-zh/README.md

   <a name="arrows--paren-wrap"></a><a name="8.3"></a>
   - [8.3](#arrows--paren-wrap) In case the expression spans over multiple lines, wrap it in parentheses for better readability.

-    > Why?
+    > 为什么?
 It shows clearly where the function starts and ends.

     ```javascript
     // bad